 The Community School is one only a few programs in the country that has explicitly embraced Stanley Greenspan’s DIR/Floortime model as the foundation of its approach.
 We believe that healthy social-emotional development is the key to success in the social realm, the academic realm, and in the so-called “real world.”
 It’s important to realize that the DIR/Floortime model is a broad framework for understanding how development occurs, how emotions relate to learning, and how one can best interact to foster growth in social-emotional and cognitive areas.
 In addition to using the principles of the DIR model to guide us, we also use a variety of broad teaching approaches and specific strategies to address the individual needs of each student and young adult participant.

 It’s important to realize that the DIR/Floortime model is a broad framework for understanding how development occurs, how emotions relate to learning, and how one can best interact to foster growth…

 As a result of our work in creating and using curricula for adolescents and young adults built on this foundation, we have developed five core tenets for effective learning:

 Core Tenet 1: Effective Learning Occurs When Learners are Calm and Regulated

 Every individual experiences the world in slightly different ways.
 Some of us love noise and movement; some of us don’t.
 Some of us like to be touched; some of us don’t.
 Some of us take in auditory information successfully; some of us need visual support for better understanding.
 We find “difference” in every domain ̶ sensory reactivity and processing, learning approach, communication style, preference for movement, individual affinities, emotional flexibility and durability, climate preferences, sleep patterns, energy-level patterns, and much more.
-The more we understand how an individual experiences and prefers to experience the world, the better able we are to support his search for meaning, and to relate to and communicate with that individual.
+The more we understand how an individual experiences and prefers to experience the world, the better able we are to support their search for meaning, and to relate to and communicate with that individual.
 When we create learning experiences that are, at the outset, tailored to an individual’s preferred style, we can be assured that they are calmer, better regulated, and ready to learn.